Bookablebird/SpaceCruise/README.md

 (This was our first hmtl project and had very little vallue in the cource)

 # *Notice*
 This project was done as a group, and I can not take full credit for it.
-But the all the code was made pretty evenly 50/50
+But all the code was made pretty evenly 50/50